 In 1998, thanks to a donation from the Custer-Nugent Foundation, the District opened The Little Red School House (LRSH) Teachers Reuse Facility behind the Columbus/Bartholomew Recycling Center.
 Bartholomew County teachers can shop for educational supplies, donated by local businesses and residents, at no cost.
-Educators can access the LRSH on Tuesday's -Saturday's from 7:30 am - 4:30pm.
+Educators can access the LRSH during normal Recycle Center hours: Tuesday -Saturday from 7:30am - 4:30pm.